 What to modify?
 Foundations of general relativity

 If we want to study modified gravity, we must first understand what is there to modify.
-Our best description of gravity is general relativity, the foundation of modern cosmology.
+Our best description of gravity so far is given by general relativity (GR).
+As we will further see, GR is at the heart of modern cosmology.
 From its formulation in 1915 to the first direct detection of gravitational waves a century later, it has proven to be a remarkably successful theory, with applications ranging from solar system dynamics to the large-scale structure of the universe.
 At its core lies a beautiful geometric picture: spacetime curvature governs the motion of matter, and matter in turn shapes the curvature of spacetime.
+As we will see however, despite its beauty, GR is only one of many possible theories of gravity, and some alternatives might be preferred either from theoretical grounds, or forced on us by future experiments.
+Let us try to unpack the conceptual foundations of GR and try to identify a minimal set of axioms at its base.
+These axioms will be the natural candidates to drop if we want to look for alternative theories of gravitation beyond general relativity.

 Some conceptual motivations for GR